nbrown5071/Udacity_Projects_SQL_Excel/Udacity Digital_Music_Store/README.md

 Database can be found <a href='https://github.com/lerocha/chinook-database'><u>here</u></a>.
 Media related data was created using real data from an iTunes Library.
 It contains 11 tables with defined relationships:

-Artist, Album, Track
+Tables: Artist, Album, Track, MediaType, Playlist, PlaylistTrack, Genre, Employee, Customer, Invoice, InvoiceLine

+Relationships:
 - AlbumId in the Track table is a foreign key linked to the AlbumId (primary key) in the Album table.
 - MediaTypeId in the Track table is a foreign key linked to the MediaTypeId (primary key) in the MediaType table.
 - GenreId in the Track table is a foreign key linked to the GenreId (primary key) in the Genre table.
-MediaType, Playlist, PlaylistTrack

 - PlaylistId in the PlaylistTrack table is a foreign key linked to the PlaylistId (primary key) in the Playlist table.
 - TrackId in the PlaylistTrack table is a foreign key linked to the TrackId (primary key) in the Track table.
-Genre, Employee, Customer, Invoice, InvoiceLine

 - InvoiceId in the InvoiceLine table is a foreign key linked to the InvoiceId (primary key) in the Invoice table.
 - TrackId in the InvoiceLine table is a foreign key linked to the TrackId (primary key) in the Track table.